How Much Do YouTubers Make in 2026? Real Earnings Data by Niche and Subscriber Count

-Last Updated on 5 days ago by Andrew White
+Last Updated on 2 weeks ago by Ilya

 “How much do YouTubers make?” is one of the most-searched questions about the creator economy—and one of the most misleadingly answered.
 You’ll see numbers ranging from $0.001 per view to $50 CPM, and both can be true depending on channel, niche, and location.